Quick Multi-Robot Motion Planning by Combining Sampling and Search

 \paragraph{Kinodynamic MRMP.} We untreated dynamics constraints, therefore, \emph{kinodynamic MRMP} is an interesting direction.
 Similarly to RRT~\cite{lavalle2001randomized} or EST~\cite{hsu1997path} that are applicable to kinodynamic planning, we consider that SSSP is also applicable to such planning.
 The adaptation is by considering planning with a \emph{state} $x$ instead of a configuration $q \in \C_i$ for robot $i$, which comprises a configuration $q$ and its derivative $\dot{q}$ (i.e., $x \defeq (q, \dot{q})$).
 Some parts require care; in usual kinodynamic MRMP, $\connect_i(x, x) = \bot$ as we see in cars that cannot stop instantly.
 This means that sequential solutions are not allowed.
 In this case, it is necessary to regard $|A|$ successive search nodes in SSSP as ``one block'' to enable concurrent motions of multiple robots.

-This paper focused on solving MRMP itself and does not consider solution quality.
-However, it is straightforward to take into account quality by modifying node scoring, which is currently designed as a greedy search.
-Technically, with terminologies of A$^\ast$ search~\cite{hart1968formal}, this paper only used h-value (i.e., estimation of cost-to-go).
+\paragraph{Optimal MRMP.} SSSP prioritizes solving MRMP itself, rather than solution quality.
+However, it is possible to reflect quality by modifying node scoring, which is currently designed as a greedy search.
+With terminologies of \astar search~\cite{hart1968formal}, SSSP only uses h-value (i.e., estimation of cost-to-go).
 A promising direction is to incorporate g-value (i.e., cost-to-come), letting SSSP asymptotically optimal without degrading the performance of solvability.
 We also point out that, to be optimal, rewiring the search tree is mandatory as seen in SBMP or MAPF studies~\cite{karaman2011sampling,okumura2023lacam2}.
 Another possibility is to incorporate iterative refinement schemes~\cite{okumura2021iterative,li2021anytime} developed for MAPF, although there is no theoretical guarantee.